Table of Contents

 - Troubleshoot an issue around XYZ as if I was a customer

 Get people to actually feel like they’re walking through this experience in a real-time environment rather than a staged training environment.
-The best-laid plans of mice and men… often go awry.
 Remote training involves more fluidity, more flexibility, and a much stronger focus on engaging learners via a personal connection.

 Be personable first.
 Be a trainer second.
-Take the first few minutes of any training session just to talk with people.
+Take the first few minutes of any training session to talk and get to know your audience.

 2. Adult learners’ experiences contribute to how readily they’re able to adapt to the new material and to accept and integrate that new material into their day to day activities.